Rhode Island Math League: Format

 Each meet consists of five rounds and a team round.
-Each team consists of five students, and each school may have as many as six teams.
-However, each team may have a maximum of two seniors and four sophomores/juniors.
-At least one sophomore or freshman must be on each team (or the team may compete with an empty slot).
+Each team consists of five students, and each school may have as many as six teams with a maximum of two seniors and four sophomores/juniors and a minimum of one sophomore or freshman(or the team may compete with an empty slot).
 Three students from each team participate in a round.
 Therefore, each student participates in three rounds and the team round.
 The first five rounds consist of three questions each.
 Beginning in 2007, one of the five rounds is designated as "calculator-free", in 2008, this number was increased to two, and in 2018, calculators were banned from all meets.
 The first question in each round is worth one point, the second two points, and the third three points.
 Each student works on the questions independently in the ten minutes allotted.
 All answers must be presented in simplified and rationalized form unless specified otherwise.
 After the completion of the first five rounds, there is a team round.
 All five players from each team collaborate on five questions worth two points each.
-The maximum score for one team is 100 points, and the maximum score for one student is 18 points.
+At a meet, the maximum score for one team is 100 points, and the maximum score for one student is 18 points(3 per round).
+Thus, with 4 meets, the maximum score for a team is 400, and for a student is 72.

 Rounds

-At the first meet the rounds are as follows: